ChrisAkridge/IronArc/Documentation/Specification.md

 These programs are loaded at a start address specified when starting the VM in the memory space.
 If the program is larger than the assigned memory space, the processor will immediately fail.
 EIP and ERP is set to the specified address and execution begins from EIP.
 The remainder of memory is initialized to zeroes.
 The stack immediately follows (unless set to another address when starting the VM), as reflected by ESP = EBP = (start address + program size).

-**The size of the program, with the header, global variable space, and string table, in bytes, will be initially stored in the EAX register when the program is loaded.
-All IFB-format programs must account for this and all implementations must place the size of the program within EAX.** The program is free to use or clear this value as necessary.
+The size of the program, with the header, global variable space, and string table, in bytes, will be initially stored in the EAX register when the program is loaded.
+The program is free to use or clear this value as necessary.

 ## Hardware

 ### The Hardware Layer
 Hardware in IronArc is implemented as a virtual layer separating physical hardware and the virtual machine.
 The host process contains code that interfaces with hardware devices and also has code to notify the virtual machine about events from the hardware device.

-The "root" hardware device is device named "System".
+The "main" hardware device is device named "System".
 The system device does not map to physical hardware, but instead as a set of functions of the host process.
 The system device can be used to add handlers to hardware events, check which devices are connected, among other functions.

 Events from hardware devices take the form of interrupts.
 A hardware interrupt occurs when a hardware device needs to inform the virtual machine about something that happened.
 For example, a keyboard will fire a hardware interrupt when a key is pressed.
-An IronArc program may register an interrupt handler, or a piece of code at a certain address in the main memory or system program that can handle the interrupt.
+An IronArc program may register an interrupt handler, or a piece of code at a certain address in the system memory or system program that can handle the interrupt.

-Hardware devices are assigned hardware numbers, a two-byte number that uniquely identifies the hardware device.
-These numbers are assigned sequentially as device are connected, but are not reused until the virtual machine is restarted or the `ClearHardwareNumbers` hardware call.
-The system receives HWN #0 and will always hold that number.
-If a total of 65,535 devices are connected to the device, either concurrently or separately, no new hardware devices can be connected, and the system device will raise the `HardwareNumberSpaceExhausted` interrupt.
+Hardware devices are assigned a name and an instance ID.
+The name is a length-prefixed string and is the same for each instance of a hardware device.
+The instance ID is 32 bits and varies for each instance attached to the VM.

 The virtual machine may request a hardware device to perform some action or retrieve some information.
 The virtual machine does this through hardware calls, which are essentially advanced methods that accepts parameters and optionally return values.